 By listening to her lament -- I am hungry, I'm starving -- and by responding to her reality rather than correcting her -- the communication between my mother and me has improved.
 The amount of anger, stress and angst is greatly reduced.
 On both sides.

-This new form of communication leads to stress, anger, and angst reduction.
+This new form of communication leads to the reduction of stress, anger, and angst.
 It seems to have a cumulative effect.
-Less stress build up across a series of situtations, leads to less anger and nutty behavior from my mother.
+Less stress build up across a series of situations, leads to less anger and nutty behavior from my mother.